 You are including a general proposal in this introductory email, but you also want to include a very specific call to action.

 I always recommend that your call to action be a request to send them your media kit and a proposal to review.
-I don’t include my media kit in that first email I send and I’ll tell you why.
+I don’t include my media kit in that first email I send.
 Around 80% of the time that I send these types of emails, I get a reply that says they’d love to see my media kit, but they don’t mention the proposal.
+By sending them together after getting their attention, it increases my conversion rate.

 You also need what I call a “hate rate.”
 That is simply the amount that you absolutely will not go below for your charges.

-You are now in the in-between time; you’ve sent the media kit and you are waiting to hear from them so you can send the proposal.
+You are now in the in-between time; you’ve sent the pitch and you are waiting to hear from them so you can send the proposal.
 What should you be doing?

 You should be working on researching what you are going to charge and getting that proposal ready to go!